aryacsatom/REST-API/README.md

 Then install Postman extension in Google Chrome and open it.

-Then enter the following URL anf perform the required operations:CRUD http://localhost:3000/tasks
+Then enter the following URL and perform the required operations:CRUD http://localhost:3000/tasks